hikikones/bevy-sequential-actions/README.md

 * `on_remove` which is called when an action is removed from the queue.
 * `on_drop` which is the last method to be called with full ownership.

-A simple countdown action follows.
+A simple wait action follows.

 ```rust
 pub struct WaitAction {